ManindraDeMel/RickRoll-USB-Rubber-Ducky/README.md

 # RickRoll USB Rubber Ducky
- redirects your target to the rick and roll video on youtube, this happens every startup
+ redirects your target to the rick and roll video on youtube, this happens every startup, the timings may be off depending on the speed of your computer.
+Feel free to change the timings